This term, we are excited to be running a creative wellbeing project for young people.

 12 months of on-and-off of school closures have affected most young people’s social lives, emotional development, future plans, and for some, taken away their refuge from a troubled family life.

 What can we do in response?
 We need to take this opportunity to rebuild a community that includes trusted adults and fosters a sense of connection with each other.
 We need to create safe spaces for children and young people to explore and process their feelings, prioritising their wellbeing after this turbulent year.

 More Inside Out is a creative wellbeing project designed to enable young people to express themselves through art without necessarily having to find the right words.

-We are working in partnership with St Crispin’s School and primary schools in Wokingham to select students who will benefit the most.
+We are working in partnership with St Crispin’s School and primary schools across Wokingham to select Year 6 students who will benefit the most.